Scale-resolving simulations and data-driven modal analysis of turbulent transonic buffet cells on infinite swept wings

-The data sets are divided into three segments with 50\% overlap.
-To enforce periodicity in each segment, a Hanning function is applied.
-When presenting the results, the SPOD eigenvalue frequency spectra are plotted only for the first SPOD mode and compared with the PSD of the lift-coefficient fluctuations.
+Here, $\boldsymbol{W}$ are the SPOD weights, and $\phi(\omega)$ and $\psi(\omega)$ are the SPOD modes computed with different segment lengths, evaluated at a selected single frequency $\omega$.
+The quantity $E_{W}$ is a measure of the error, where $\mathcal{O}_{W}$ represents perfect alignment.
+Values of $\mathcal{O}_{W} \geq 0.95$ are typically considered to be a suitable threshold to demonstrate excellent convergence of the modes \citep{abreu2021spanwise}.
 For visualization purposes, real and imaginary parts of the SPOD modes have been used to reconstruct the mode temporal evolution.
 SPOD decompositions are presented based on the pressure field, streamwise $u$-velocity, and spanwise $w$-velocity components, as these proved to be the most illustrative for our purposes.
+The cell volumes are used for the SPOD weights.
 For brevity, side ($x$-$y$)-view SPOD modes are not shown, as the focus in this work is on the spanwise convection of 3D perturbations and dynamics within the $x$-$z$ plane.
 SPOD modes on the same airfoil geometry in the $x$-$y$ plane can be found in \citet{lusher2025highfidelity_JFM}.